 Also, Chemical Technicians typically have strong Realistic interests.
 Realistic occupations frequently involve work activities that include practical, hands-on problems and solutions.
 They often deal with plants, animals, and real-world materials like wood, tools, and machinery.
 Many of the occupations require working outside, and do not involve a lot of paperwork or working closely with others.

 Lastly, Chemical Technicians typically have moderate Conventional interests.
 Conventional occupations frequently involve following set procedures and routines.
 These occupations can include working with data and details more than with ideas.
 Usually there is a clear line of authority to follow.

 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Chemical Technician tend to value Support, Relationships, and Independence.
+Compared to most people, those working as a Chemical Technician tend to value Support, Relationships, and Working Conditions.

 Most importantly, Chemical Technicians strongly value Support.
 Occupations that satisfy this work value offer supportive management that stands behind employees.

 Second, Chemical Technicians moderately value Relationships.
 Occupations that satisfy this work value allow employees to provide service to others and work with co-workers in a friendly non-competitive environment.